 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 This cheesecake is a fermented nut puree.
-The cheese flavor comes from the fermentation of the nuts.
+The cheese flavor comes from the fermentation of the nuts (and/or seeds).
 The sweetener is added after the fermenting is complete; otherwise alcohol and undesirable yeasts would be produced.

 The fermentation step is not difficult; rather, the process is fun!
 You’ll see more on this below…